European shares fall as ECB starts buying bonds

 boosting inflation and growth.

-programme, under which it will buy 60 billion euros a month of
+under which it will buy 60 billion euros a month of bonds.

 "It's 'buy the rumour, sell the news'.
 European stocks have